 On January 20, 2020, the U.S. Centers for Disease Control and Preparedness (CDC) confirmed the first United States case of COVID-19, the disease caused by SARS-CoV-2, in Snohomish County, Washington.
-In only two short months, cases of COVID19 have been reported across all fifty U.S. states, the District of Columbia, Puerto Rico, Guam, and US Virgin Islands, ballooning to over 68,440 confirmed and presumptive cases with an unprecedented one thousand lives already lost.
+In only three short months, cases of COVID19 have been reported across all fifty U.S. states, the District of Columbia, Puerto Rico, Guam, and US Virgin Islands, ballooning to over 1.26 million confirmed cases with an unprecedented seventy-five thousand lives already lost.

-COVID-19, first identified in 2019, was officially declared a global pandemic by the WHO on March 11, 2020, and as of March 26, 2020, there have been over 466,000 cases globally, with an alarming 21,000 deaths.
+COVID-19, first identified in 2019, was officially declared a global pandemic by the WHO on March 11, 2020, and as of May 7, 2020, there have been over 3.78 million cases globally, with an alarming 265,000 deaths.
 With the implementation of unprecedented travel and movement restrictions, underprepared national response systems are struggling to recognize and support the populations most dramatically affected by the pandemic.
 Unfortunately, it is still unknown how bad the situation will get before we begin to see a path to recovery, however the positive impact of these social-distancing measures on reducing the future burden are tried-and-true.
 The full impact of this historic time is hard to imagine but the rippling effects on the economy and the population’s health will be felt for years.

 This microsite is designed to support and promote the dissemination of factual, evidence-based, up-to-date stories and information from the NCDP team, other Columbia faculty, and the CDC in order to combat widespread misinformation and confusion and to provide thought leadership and best practices for a variety of audiences.